 In a sector where delays or incorrect information can mean the difference between life and death, it’s imperative that employees have access to the right information in real-time.
-Check out MXOtech’s healthcare data integration case study for more details.
+Check out MXOtech’s healthcare data integration case study or our blog on helpful healthcare automation tips for more details.

 Business Benefits of Data Integration

-For example, health insurance companies use a system called Healthcare Effectiveness Data and Information Set (HEDIS) to measure quality of patient care.
-They provide this information to customers to help them pick the best plan.
-A custom web app could be built to safely integrate electronic medical records (EMRs) with an insurer’s database to improve HEDIS data collection and ultimately customer experiences.
+In the realm of Healthcare, health insurance companies use a system called Healthcare Effectiveness Data and Information Set (HEDIS) to measure quality of patient care.
+This information is provided to customers to help them pick the best plan.
+A custom web app or framework could be built to safely integrate electronic medical records (EMRs) with an insurer’s database to improve HEDIS data collection and ultimately enhance customer experiences.

-Regardless of the industry you’re in, data integration is about having access to information that improves your bottom line.
-It just needs to be standardized and centralized so you and other decision makers can make sense of it.
+Regardless of the industry, data integration is about having access to information that improves the bottom line.
+Accessibility must be standardized and centralized for decision makers to utilize available data.

 Getting Started With Data Integration

-MXOtech helps organizations in and around Chicago improve operational efficiency and make smarter decisions through data integration and other technology solutions that drive growth without the disruption.
+MXOtech helps organizations in and around Chicago improve operational efficiency and make smarter decisions.
+We take a consultative approach to determine if data integration and or other technology solutions that drive growth are the right solution for your unique business needs.
 Call us today to find out more.